Explore Newark-on-Trent

 Frequently asked questions

-Newark Castle (where King John died in 1216), the Civil War sieges (Newark was the last Royalist town to surrender), the market place (one of England's finest), and a Nottinghamshire market town of extraordinary historical depth Roam surfaces the hidden gems that make Newark-on-Trent worth exploring.
+Newark-on-Trent is a place in Nottinghamshire known for newark Castle (where King John died in 1216), the Civil War sieges (Newark was the last Royalist town to surrender), the market place (one of England's finest), and a Nottinghamshire market town of extraordinary historical depth.
+King John died at Newark Castle in October 1216.
+The population is around 38,000.

-Yes — Roam is live in Newark-on-Trent and across Nottinghamshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Newark-on-Trent and across Nottinghamshire.
+It is available on iOS and Android.